Armenia: Art

 Yerevan Vernissage (arts and crafts market), close to Republic Square, bustles with hundreds of vendors selling a variety of crafts on weekends and Wednesdays (though the selection is much reduced mid-week).
 The market offers woodcarving, antiques, fine lace, and the hand-knotted wool carpets and kilims that are a Caucasus speciality.
 Obsidian, which is found locally, is crafted into assortment of jewellery and ornamental objects.
 Armenian gold smithery enjoys a long tradition, populating one corner of the market with a selection of gold items.
 Soviet relics and souvenirs of recent Russian manufacture – nesting dolls, watches, enamel boxes and so on – are also available at the Vernissage.

 Across from the Opera House, a popular art market fills another city park on the weekends.
-Armenia's long history as a crossroads of the ancient world has resulted in a landscape with innumerable fascinating archaeological sites to explore.
+Armenia's long history as a crossroads of the ancient world has resulted in a landscape with numerous archaeological sites to explore.
 Medieval, Iron Age, Bronze Age and even Stone Age sites are all within a few hours' drive from the city.
 All but the most spectacular remain virtually undiscovered, allowing visitors to view churches and fortresses in their original settings.